trashbirdecology/luisdva.github.io/_posts/2019-03-29-model-cluster-plots.md

 <br><br>

-After making some minor aesthetic choices, we can stack the plots for the different values of K in a single figure using patchwork.
+After making some minor aesthetic choices, we can stack the plots for the different values of K in a single figure using `patchwork`.

 {% highlight r %}